Deep learning applied to computational mechanics: A comprehensive review, state of the art, and the classics: Network training, optimization methods

 where $\drift$ is the drift from the expected value, with $\drift = 0$ for stationary random processes.\footnote{ A random process is stationary when its mean and standard deviation stay constant over time. } For non-stationary processes, it was suggested in \cite{Kingma.2014} to keep $\drift$ small by choosing small $\beta_1$ so only past gradients close to the present iteration $k$ would contribute, so to keep any change in the mean and standard deviation in subsequent iterations small.
 By dividing both sides by $[1 - (\beta_1)^2]$, the bias-corrected 1st moment $\bmomc_k$ shown in Eq.~(\ref{eq:unified-2-Adam-2}) is obtained, showing that the expected value of $\bmomc_k$ is the same as the expected value of the gradient $\bgradt_i$ plus a small number, which could be zero for stationary processes:

 The argument to obtain the bias-corrected 2nd moment $\bvarc_k$ in Eq.~(\ref{eq:unified-2-Adam-4}) is of course the same.

-\cite{Kingma.2014} pointed out the lack of bias correction in \hyperref[para:rmsprop]{RMSProp} (Remark~\ref{rm:rmsprop-under-adam}), leading to ``very large step sizes and often divergence'', and provided numerical experiment results to support their point.
+The authors of \cite{Kingma.2014} pointed out the lack of bias correction in \hyperref[para:rmsprop]{RMSProp} (Remark~\ref{rm:rmsprop-under-adam}), leading to ``very large step sizes and often divergence'', and provided numerical experiment results to support their point.

 Figure~\ref{fig:Adam-converge} shows the convergence of some adaptive learning-rate algorithms: \hyperref[para:adagrad]{AdaGrad}, \hyperref[para:rmsprop]{RMSProp}, \hyperref[sc:SGD-momentum]{SGDNesterov}, \hyperref[para:adadelta]{AdaDelta}, \hyperref[para:adam1]{Adam}.
 Their results show the superior performance of \hyperref[para:adam1]{Adam} compared to other adaptive learning-rate algorithms.
 See Figure~\ref{fig:Haibe-Kains-irreproducibility} in Section~\ref{sc:irreproducibility} on ``Lack of transparency and irreproducibility of results'' in recent deep-learning papers.